pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 Domain Model
 ============

-The library's domain model package provides base classes for domain events, domain entities, and aggregate root entities.
+The library's domain layer has base classes for domain events and entities.
+These classes show how to write a domain model that uses the library's event sourcing infrastructure.
+They can also be used to conveniently develop an event-sourced application as a domain driven design.

 Domain Events